arcadiapage/arcadiapage.github.io/_posts/2023-01-30-exploring-the-archetypes-within-the-infp-the-victim-martyr-warrior-and-hero.md

 At another time, try this exercise again, but instead of using ENFJ celebrities, use people who you know personally.

+# The Dance Between Stagnation and Action

+So if you're feeling tension between being stuck and taking action, it's probably because you're experiencing a combination of the archtypes shared here.
+If you're noticing any one of these archtypal patterns in your life right now, start by doing this one thing: by asking yourself, "What do I need right now?"

+* Do I need rest and care?
+(Victim)
+* Do I need to find a way to be brave enough to take responsibilty for my own problems and actions?
+(Shadow Martyr)
+* Do I need to become my own advocate?
+(Warrior)
+* Do I need to reconnect with what supports me and makes me strong?
+(Hero)

+If you want more help with seeing these patterns in your own life clearly and what to do about them, I do exactly that in my book, [Discover Your INFP Archetypes](https://payhip.com/b/vWmjS).

-So how does the INFP change when they are successful at creating more inner harmony by integrating their shadow side?
+So how does the INFP change when they are successful at creating more inner harmony by integrating their shadow?
 [My next post will dig into that!](https://arcadiapage.com/2023-02-27-how-infps-heal-and-grow-and-experiencing-trauma/)